Chemiculs/qengine/README.md

 ## Donations

-I absolutely do not expect anyone to give me money for this software, please do not feel obligated to.
+I am extremely limited in my ability to have time working on this project - I work a restaraunt job at the moment to make ends meet as i have had no luck finding a software job as of the time writing, However i absolutely do not expect anyone to give me money for this software, please do not feel obligated to.

 If you do however, wish to support this project at the current time you can feel free to donate using cashapp (haven't been able to get a presentable paypal donation link yet)

 [CashApp](https://cash.app/$0xH4X0R)